Paul R. Lawrence MBA Class of 1942 Professor of Business Administration

 Chair, Program for Leadership Development

 Tushman teaches courses on leading innovation and organization effectiveness and on leading strategic innovation and change.
 At Columbia, he won the first W. H. Newman Award for excellence and innovation in the classroom.
-At Harvard, Tushman is involved in comprehensive and focused executive education programs, the MBA program, as well as the doctoral program.
+At Harvard, Tushman is involved in comprehensive and focused executive education programs, the MBA program, as well as its doctoral programs.
 Tushman was the faculty chair of the Advanced Management Program as well as co-chair of the Management track of the DBA program.
-He is now faculty chair of the Program for Leadership Development and co-faculty chair of Leading Change and Organizational Renewal.
+He is now faculty chair of the Program for Leadership Development (PLD) and co-faculty chair of Leading Change and Organizational Renewal (LCOR).
 He has supervised many doctoral students, several who have won national awards for their dissertation research.

 Professor Tushman has served on the boards of many scholarly journals including Administrative Science Quarterly, Management Science, Academy of Management Journal, Academy of Management Review, Human Relations, Journal of Business Venturing, Journal of Product Innovation Management, Journal of Management Studies, Organizational Dynamics, and IEEE Transactions on Engineering Management.
 He has served as chairperson of the Organization and Management Theory and the Technology and Innovation Management Divisions of the Academy of Management.
 Tushman is a consultant and instructor in corporate executive education programs around the world.
 Tushman was senior advisor to the Delta Consulting Group and past trustee of IBM Credit Corporation.
 Tushman is a founding director of Change Logic.